-A safeguarding complaint that meets the above criteria must be reported to the Head teacher/Chief Executive, ("case manager") immediately.
+A safeguarding complaint that meets the above criteria must be reported to the Head teacher ("case manager") immediately.
 If a member of staff feels that there is a potential conflict of interest in reporting a safeguarding concern about an adult working/volunteering at the School, they must contact LADO directly.
-If the complaint involves the Executive Head, Head Teacher, the Chair of Governors must be informed.
+If the complaint involves the head teacher, the Chair of Governors must be informed.
 In this instance, the Head Teacher must not be informed of the allegation or complaint before contact is made with the Chair of Governors / LADO.
 They will follow the processes outlined in this section.